jentjr/flopydoc/_sources/tutorial1.txt

 Tutorial 1: Confined Steady-State Flow Model
 ============================================

 This tutorial demonstrates use of flopy to develop a simple MODFLOW model.
 And I mean really simple.
+Note that you can access this tutorial python script from `here <https://github.com/modflowpy/flopy/blob/master/examples/Tutorials/Tutorial01/tutorial01.py>`_.

 Getting Started
 ---------------